PTX-Interface-Specification/ptx-specification/BENEFITS.md

 By removing proprietary barriers:

-- New vendors can enter the market more easily.
+- New vendors can enter the market more easily
-- Innovations can be integrated without depending on proprietary interfaces.
+- Innovations can be integrated without depending on proprietary interfaces
-- Third-party integrators and tool providers can support PTX consistently.
+- Third-party integrators and tool providers can support PTX consistently

 This leads to a more resilient, dynamic, and competitive public transport technology ecosystem.